kostergroup/SIMsalabim/Tests/tests.md

 ## Test 8: Transient Photo-voltage (TPV)
 This test ZimT's ability to simulate the transient decay of the open-circuit voltage (Voc) upon a small change in the light intensity.
 We start at a generation rate of electron-hole pairs of Gehp = 1.2E26 m<sup>-3</sup>s<sup>-1</sup> at time zero, followed by a quick reduction to Gehp = 1.0E26 m<sup>-3</sup>s<sup>-1</sup>.
 The Voc will thus decay a little bit.
 The decay rate can be estimated based on A. Rahimi Chatri, S. Torabi, V.M.
 Le Corre, and L.J.A.
 Koster, ACS Appl.
 Mater.
 Interfaces **10**, 12013 (2018).
 Their formula (Eq.
 9) predicts a decay time of 7.09 μs for the parameters used in this test.
 Fitting to the simulated data yield a decay time of 6.96 μs.

+## Test 9: Transient Photo-current with bulk traps (TPC)
+This test assesses ZimT's ability to simulate the emptying of bulk traps: The simulation starts with a solar cell at 0 V under illumination.
+Quickly, the light is switched off and free carriers are swept out of the device (the mobilities are very high).
+Trapped electrons will be slowly released from the traps and this is what generates the current in the ms-regime.
+The parameters are chosen such that the detrapping time should be 0.050 s.
+Fitting to ZimT's results indeed yields a decay time of the current of 0.050 s as expected.

+## Test 10: Transient Photo-current with interface traps at grain boundaries (TPC)
+This test assesses ZimT's ability to simulate the emptying of interface traps that sit at grain-boundaries (GBs).
+It is similar to Test 9, but not there are 10 GBs with interface traps that trap and de-trap holes.
+The input parameters are chosen such that de-trapping should have a lifetime of 25 ms. Fitting to ZimT's result indeed yields a lifetime of 0.025 s as expected.